damukuzi/cdond-c3-projectstarter/README.md

-## Give AN Application Auto-Deploy Superpowers
+## Giving an Application Auto-Deploy Superpowers

 This project, proves mastery of the following objectives: